What can we find for you?

 Originally called Parents Turn, Cooperative Parenting, San Diego was created in 2000 by Dr. Shari Delisle, the Founder of Kids’ Turn San Diego.
 Beyond offering the Family Workshop for Separated and Divorced Families at KTSD, Dr. Delisle recognized that parents learn differently and in order to bring more peace between parents going through separation, divorce and custody issues, she designed a co-parenting program for parents to attend individually and without their children.
 For almost 20 years this tradition has continued, with Tina Mears becoming Executive Director of Cooperative Parenting San Diego in 2012.
 In 2022, the program transitioned to Kids’ Turn San Diego and was renamed to Cooperative Co-Parenting San Diego.
 This respected program is recommended by Judges, Family Court Counselors, attorneys, mediators and therapists.
 Prior to the pandemic, the program was offered in multiple locations around San Diego County in order to reach the many participants in need of education.
 The Classes are currently offered virtually through Zoom Telehealth.
 This program has graduated and improved the lives of thousands of participants.
 Co-parenting relationships last a lifetime.
 This program exists to help parents decrease hostility and increase the peace between each other.

-The purpose the Cooperative Co-Parenting Program is to increase awareness and practice of positive co-parenting approaches through a small group setting that allows for the time and space for parents to learn about emotional triggers and ways to avoid them.
+The purpose the Cooperative Co-Parenting Program is to increase awareness and practice of positive co-parenting approaches through a group setting that allows for the time and space for parents to learn about emotional triggers and ways to avoid them.
 It is our commitment to honor each circumstance, educate in a non-judgmental way and provide information that will help bridge the gap between two homes.
 We know that through loss, anger and pain, positive changes are possible, no matter how desperate everyone feels.
 Kids’ Turn San Diego continues to carry on the Cooperative Co-Parenting tradition of supporting parents through their moments of sorrow and triumph and restoring a peaceful transition from one home to two.
-Kids’ Turn San Diego also offers our Family Workshops for Separated and Divorced Families, a co-parenting program for the whole family, including children ages 5-17 and their parents, and Counseling services for children.
+Kids’ Turn San Diego also offers our Family Workshops for Separated and Divorced Families, a co-parenting program for the whole family, including children ages 5-17 and their parents.

 Cooperative Co-Parenting is court approved high conflict co-parenting program in San Diego County for both our in-person and virtual programs and we are listed on the Co-Parenting Program Resource List on the San Diego Superior Court website.
 Please note: To receive a certificate of completion, adult participants must attend all three sessions of the same Class in their entirety.
 The Cooperative Co-Parenting attendance policy states that if a client misses more than 30 minutes of a session, it is considered an absence.
 If you are unable to attend all three sessions of the same Class, you will not receive a certificate of completion; however, you are welcome to continue attending the remainder of the Cooperative Co-Parenting Class.
 If you prefer, we can transfer your paid tuition to a future Class of your choice that better meets your availability in attending all three sessions.
 Kids’ Turn San Diego does not offer “make up” sessions at our Cooperative Co-Parenting Program.